-Consistent with the approach currently applied under AASB 1023 and AASB 1038.
-Similar to the approach in the now superseded AASB 1038 Life Insurance Business (1998).
+16 Consistent with the approach currently applied under AASB 1023 and AASB 1038.
+17 Similar to the approach in the now superseded AASB 1038 Life Insurance Business (1998).
+18 AASB 10 Consolidated Financial Statements had not yet been issued.

-- BC171 In light of the comments received on ED 179 from respondents the AASB decided, consistent with ED 179, that ED 223 should propose that a parent superannuation entity present consolidated financial statements.
+- business combinations as cost for the purposes of subsequent accounting; - (e) a proportionate consolidation model that ensures the net asset amounts reported in the parent's separate and consolidated financial statements are the same; and - (f) recognition of net investments in subsidiaries as a single line item with detailed note disclosure. - BC164 In relation to ED 179, the AASB decided that a parent superannuation entity would be best served by recognising in its consolidated statement of financial position all assets and liabilities of a subsidiary, whether recognised or unrecognised in the statement of financial position of the subsidiary. - BC165 In light of the comments received on ED 179 from respondents the AASB decided, consistent with ED 179, that ED 223 should propose that a parent superannuation entity present consolidated financial statements.
 However, in contrast to ED 179, the consolidated financial statements would be prepared in accordance with AASB 3 and AASB 10, including in relation to accounting for acquired goodwill.
-Superannuation entities would also be required to apply the fair value option to measuring non-controlling interests at inception, without subsequent remeasurement, in accordance with AASB 3. - BC172 Consistent with ED 179, under ED 223 it was proposed to require remeasuring acquired intangible assets at fair value at each reporting date in the consolidated financial statements; whether or not they had been acquired in a business combination.
-The AASB noted that this would be a departure from AASB 3 and AASB 138 Intangible Assets when there are not active markets for the intangible assets concerned. - BC173 At the time of preparing ED 223, the AASB also noted the proposals in IASB ED/2011/4 Investment Entities $^{21}$ to account for most subsidiaries at fair value through profit or loss might address some of the concerns raised by constituents.
+Superannuation entities would also be required to apply the fair value option to measuring non-controlling interests at inception, without subsequent remeasurement, in accordance with AASB 3. - BC166 Consistent with ED 179, under ED 223 it was proposed to require remeasuring acquired intangible assets at fair value at each reporting date in the consolidated financial statements; whether or not they had been acquired in a business combination.
+The Board noted that this would be a departure from AASB 3 and AASB 138 Intangible Assets when there are not active markets for the intangible assets concerned. - BC167 At the time of preparing ED 223, the AASB also noted the proposals in IASB ED/2011/4 Investment Entities19 to account for most subsidiaries at fair value through profit or loss might address some of the concerns raised by constituents.
 However, the AASB decided that it would be premature for the AASB to propose in ED 223 permitting or requiring parent superannuation entities to apply investment entity accounting before there is an outcome from the IASB's project.